 The Health and Human Services Agency Pharmacy is responsible for performing the medication monitoring for County-operated facilities.
-The Chief of Pharmacy submits a written quarterly report that includes results of screening and clinical review activities to the clinic program managers and the Behavioral Health Quality Management Unit.
+The Chief of Pharmacy submits a written quarterly report that includes results of screening and clinical review activities to the clinic program managers and the Health Plan Organization Quality Assurance Unit.

-The QM Unit evaluates the reports from both the contractors and Chief of Pharmacy for trends, compiling a summary report submitted to the Quality Review Council (QRC), Program Monitor/COR, and the Pharmacy and Therapeutics Standards and Oversight Committee (P&T) quarterly.
+The QA Unit evaluates the reports from both the contractors and Chief of Pharmacy for trends, a summary report submitted to the Quality Review Committee (QRC), Program Monitor/COR, and the Pharmacy and Therapeutics Standards and Oversight Committee (P&T) quarterly.
 If a problematic variance trend is noted, the report is forwarded to the Medical Director for recommendations for remediation.
 Programs with severe or recurrent problems will have additional reviews and/or recommendations for a quality improvement plan.

-CYF System of Care: Storage, Assisting with Self Administration, and Disposal of Medications
+Children, Youth & Families System of Care: Storage, Assisting with Self Administration, and Disposal of Medications

 Only authorized California licensed personnel within the scope of their practice and in accordance with all Federal laws and regulations governing such acts shall administer medications.
-These licensed personnel include; physicians, physician assistants, nurse practitioners, registered nurses, licensed vocational nurses and licensed psychiatric technicians.
+These licensed personnel include physicians, physician assistants, nurse practitioners, registered nurses, licensed vocational nurses, and licensed psychiatric technicians.